LoayYengin/LoayYengin/README.md

 # Learn to Build A Static Website For Your Resume

 This is a guide on how to host and format a resume using the following tools: Markdown, a Markdown editor, Github Pages, and Jekyll.
-This is written for computer science students interested in learning the general principles of current Technical Writing, as expalained by Andrew Etter's book [Modern Technicial Writing: An introduction to Software Documentation](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) and applying them by hosting your own resume on a static website.
+This is written for computer science students interested in learning the general principles of current Technical Writing, as explained by Andrew Etter's book [Modern Technicial Writing: An introduction to Software Documentation](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) and applying them by hosting your own resume on a static website.